Welcome back to the Rush Limbaugh program here on the EIB Network.

 It happened yesterday.

-They could not get they could not get 60 votes to stop the amendments on the Kennedy McCain immigration bill.
+They could not get, they could not get 60 votes to stop the amendments on the Kennedy-McCain immigration bill.

 They couldn't get 50, I don't think.

-Was it 50, 45 or 50, whatever it was?
+Was it 50, 45, or 50, whatever it was.

 It wasn't 60.

-And what they got was they hit a stone wall, a let me put it another way, title wave of your emails and phone calls and visits to their district offices, and the way in which this last week uh grassroots America stood up and said, No.
+And what they got was they hit a stone wall, a, let me put it another way, tidal wave of your emails and phone calls and visits to their district offices and the way in which this last week Grassroots America stood up and said, no, this bill is an amnesty.

 It is not sufficient border protection.